clEsperanto/CLIc/docs/add_new_kernel/add_new_kernel.md

   this->SetSource("add_image_and_scalar", cl_header);
 }
 ```
 This is the most complex methods we will declare for now.
 The constructor is called when we instanciate the kernel class.
-To do so we first rely on the mother class `Operation` constructor whic takes two arguments: the `device` on which the kernel will run and the number of arguments of the kernel.
+To do so we first rely on the mother class `speranto` constructor whic takes two arguments: the `device` on which the kernel will run and the number of arguments of the kernel.
 In this case we have three arguments: the input image, the output image and the scalar value.
 Then, to finish the constructor, we need to provide the kernel source code.
 This is done by calling the `SetSource` method which takes two arguments: the kernel name as it is name in the OpenCL code and the kernel source file.
 The kernel source file is stored in a string variable `cl_header` which is defined by including a stringify version of the kernel file `.cl`.
 This assume that the kernel to be compiled is located in the `clij-opencl-kernels` repository.

 Once the constructor is done, we can declare the `SetInput` and `SetOutput` functions as follow:
 ```cpp